We seem to go

 millions died in the trenches, and the invention of atomic weapons during World War II.
 The middle of the twentieth century gave rise to

-two of the most dystopian novels ever written, Aldous Huxley’s Brave New World (1931) and George
+two of the most influential dystopian novels, Aldous Huxley’s Brave New World (1931) and George

 Orwell’s 1984 (published in 1948).
 Not